-In reviewing regression relationships between the data sets in Sections 1.2.1 through 1.2.3, data clustering is observed near the lower threshold of 7.9 pCi/g.
+In reviewing regression relationships between the data sets in Sections 1.3.1 through 1.3.3, data clustering is observed near the lower threshold of 7.9 pCi/g.
 Close to, and below this threshold, greater scatter in the relationship is evident, and no relationship can be identified.
 At least one factor in this relationship scatter is the influence of background radiation, including (a) the value for background assumed at each boring, and (b) the assumption that the background value is constant for the full depth of each boring (core).

 To assess the influence of background radiation on soft and hard data, there will be a background radium and thorium investigation.
 This investigation will involve sampling four regions around, but not within, Areas 1 and 2.
-15 distinct locations will be sampled within each region.
+Fifteen distinct locations will be sampled within each region.
 At each sample location soil will be collected from a minimum of two depth intervals: 0 to 6 inches and 6 to 12 inches.
 Each soil sample will be analyzed for thorium and radium concentrations, as well as scanned for gamma counts.
-The collection of thorium and radium concentrations, combined with the gamma counts from these non-RIM locations adjacent to Areas 1 and 2, will be used to calculate a site-specific background radiation level.
-These site-specific background radiation levels will be used to evaluate if low-end values on the SSP&A (2017) regressions should be eliminated due to non-RIM gamma influence.
+As stated above, the data from this background investigation will be considered for an evaluation of the influence of background radiation on soft and hard data if it is demonstrated that these data are representative of Area 1 and Area 2.